cwirving/zip-to-object/README.md

-This library is both an example of writing your own file system reader implementation for [`@scroogieboy/directory-to-object`](https://jsr.io/@scroogieboy/directory-to-object)and a useful library in its own right, given the prevalence of application file formats that are internally a zip file.
-Just like `@scroogieboy/directory-to-object` on its own allows directory structures to be loaded as a single object in memory, this allows complete zip file contents to be loaded as one.
+This library is both an example of writing your own file system reader implementation for [`@scroogieboy/directory-to-object`](https://jsr.io/@scroogieboy/directory-to-object)and a useful add-on to the library in its own right, given the prevalence of application file formats that are internally a zip archive.
+Just like `@scroogieboy/directory-to-object` on its own allows directory structures to be loaded as a single object in memory, this allows complete zip archive contents to be loaded as one.

 ## Installation & example